Bow Leg Causes, Diagnosis, and Treatment Options

 How Bow Legs Can Lead to Knee Pain

-Cartilage Loss – bones are covered with a thin layer of cartilage that helps protect the bone surface and makes the joint move more smoothly.
+Bones are covered with a thin layer of cartilage that helps protect the bone surface and makes the joint move more smoothly.
 When the bones in a joint are not properly aligned, the cartilage begins to wear away.
-Eventually the bones in the joint begin to rub directly against one another, leading to friction, bone loss and inflammation that results in knee pain.
+Eventually, the bones in the joint begin to rub directly against one another, leading to friction, bone loss, and inflammation that results in knee pain.

 How is Bow Legs Treated?